glencbz/notes/02-js-jquery/js-prototypes/02constructors.md

 **Think about it:** What would happen if we didn't use `this` inside the `.fullName` function above?

-What's the difference between these two?
-In short, The difference is that `var Person = function() {}` is defined at run-time (which means that if we were to call it before defining it we would get an error), whereas `function Person() {}` is defined at parse-time (which means that if we were to call it before defining it we would **not** get an error).

-You can read more about the difference [here](http://stackoverflow.com/questions/336859/var-functionname-function-vs-function-functionname)

 ---

 Let's now take a closer look at the constructor function.